-3.3.10 Authentication
+3.3.8 Authentication

-Authentication can be performed locally, with OTP, or remotely on a LDAP, Radius, Kerberos or TACACS+ authentication server.
+Authentication can be performed locally, with OTP, or on a remote, LDAP, Radius or TACACS+ authentication server.
 If the console system is managed by a DSView server, DSView authentication is also supported.
-The console system also supports remote group authorizations for the LDAP, Radius, Kerberos and TACACS+ authentication methods.
+The console system also supports remote group authorizations for the LDAP, Radius and TACACS+ authentication methods.